-Monitoring and Review
+Policy Monitoring and Review

-The governing body (LAB) monitors this policy on an annual basis.
-The LAB gives serious consideration to any comments from parents about the PSHE (RSHE) programme and makes a record of all such comments.
+The Curriculum Committee of the governing body monitors this policy on an annual basis.
+This committee reports its findings and recommendations to the full governing body, as necessary, if the policy needs modification.
+The Curriculum Committee gives serious consideration to any comments from parents about the PSHE (RSHE) programme, and makes a record of all such comments.
 Governors scrutinise and ratify teaching materials to check they are in accordance with the school's ethos.